An award-winning journalist on how to take a limitation and turn it into your biggest strength while becoming indispensable to editors.

 4. Reframe the problem and give it context

 If you’re thinking, for example, that being an international writer keeps you away from networking events, another way to think of it is that it puts you smack bang in the middle of events that your editors don’t have access to.
 Sometimes, not being where everyone else is puts you right in the middle of where the action is.
-For instance when there’s a natural disaster or terrorist attack.
+For instance, when there’s a natural disaster or terrorist attack.

 Think of the benefits your situation affords your clients and next time you’re confronted with your disadvantage, put a positive spin on it.

 Being an international writer for me means that I’m always there when my editors aren’t.
-It’s my biggest strength.
 I save them money because they don’t have to fly anyone here when news breaks.
 I add value to their pages (especially trade magazines) because I give them an international edge over their competitors.
 I make their life easy when I find photographers they can trust and I save them the hassle of having a journalist getting things wrong in a country they don’t understand.
 I save them even more money because they don’t have to hire fixers or translators.

 5. Embrace your situation, don’t hide from it